yarnmengnus/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use Case: Filter task**
+**Use Case: Filter Tasks based on Due Date**

 **MSS**

-1. User requests to filter task based on date.
+1. User requests to filter task based on due date.
 2. ProfPlan validates the input format for the date.
-3. ProfPlan performs the filter and display tasks that fall before the specified date.
+3. ProfPlan performs the filter and display tasks that fall before and on the specified date.

    Use case ends.